ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 ## Mental Impairments

-Mental conditions are status conditions that are inflicted by an emotive source and target a creature's Insight, Wits, or Resolve.
+Mental conditions are status conditions that are inflicted by an emotive source and target a creature's Memory, Insight, or Resolve.

 ### **Troubled**